 Tax benefits under Russian law are primarily tied to the support or performance of particular activities and types of legal entities carrying out such activities as specified in the Tax Code.
 Registration of an NCO as a charity pursuant to the Charities Law provides the organization with a particular status, and this status in itself provides unique tax benefits.
 However, certain tax benefits are granted for charitable activities without requiring that the organization have charitable status.

 The NCO Law also defines an NCO as a socially oriented organization, or “SOO,” if it is established in any form under the NCO Law (except for state corporations, state companies and political parties) and undertakes certain activities directed at addressing social problems and the development of civil society, as specified in the NCO Law (NCO Law Article 2).
 Article 31.1 of the NCO Law contains a fairly broad list of qualifying activities for SOOs, including “charitable activities, as well as activities facilitating charities and voluntarism.”
 Federal and local legislation may establish additional types of activities which would allow non-commercial organizations to qualify as SOOs.
-As with charitable status, having status asan SOO is not a prerequisite for an organization engaged in socially beneficial activities to receive tax and other benefits.
-As of April 15, 2014, the federal government does not provide for any special tax benefits for SOOs or their supporters.
-SOOs may be eligible, however, for governmental support in various other forms, as defined in the NCO Law (NCO Law Articles 31; 31.1; 31.2; 31.3).
+As with charitable status, having status as an SOO is not a prerequisite for an organization engaged in socially beneficial activities to receive tax and other benefits.
+As of October15, 2014, the federal government does not provide for any special tax benefits for SOOs or their supporters.
+SOOs may be eligible, however, for governmental support in various other forms, as defined in the NCO Law (NCO Law Articles 31, 31.1, 31.2, 31.3).

-Institutions have a situation distinct from other NCOs.
+Institutions face a situation that is distinct from other NCOs.
 By law, founders of institutions have broad discretion in extracting surplus property or funds from the institution's asset base and using them at their discretion (Civil Code Article 296; Law on Public Associations Article 35).

 Issues of unreasonable compensation and other forms of private inurement are not explicitly addressed in Russian legislation.